-High-quality samplers are available today in many forms and price ranges, and most DAW softwares come standard with some great samplers.
+High-quality samplers are available today in many forms and price ranges, and most DAW software comes standard with some great samplers.
 However, some do offer a slightly different approach to sampling.
 So let’s check out some options and see how you can incorporate sampling into your music production or live setup.

 Plugins bring sampling to the DAW environment in an affordable, user-friendly way.
 These 3 examples each have a different focus, so we can get a brief look at what’s out there:

-For those looking for the vintage sound and approach to sampling, the TAL Sampler might be just the thing.
+For those looking for the vintage sound and approach to sampling, the TAL-Sampler might be just the thing.
 Without menu diving or being too technical, it brings together a great feature set with a simple intuitive layout.
-Like most of the TAL software plugins, it gives you iconic instruments and effects to your DAW in a very straightforward way.
+Like most of the TAL software plugins, it brings iconic instruments and effects to your DAW in a very straightforward way.